tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-COMPLETE if every VALIDATION_SCIENTIFICNAMEAUTHORSHIP_NOTEMPTY in the MultiRecord has Response.result=COMPLIANT; otherwise NOT_COMPLETE.
+COMPLIANT if dwc:scientificNameAuthorship is bdq:NotEmpty; otherwise NOT_COMPLIANT

 #### Information Elements